stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 NREQ-15.3
 : Client-side components MUST, with citizen consent, publish clickstream data for all citizen actions in the system to the API described in NREQ-15.1.

----

-### NREQ-16 - SOC Occupation Description

-The system MUST provide functionality to load SOC occupation definitions and descriptions from a government dataset

 ## System Architecture